codelissian/HRMS-web/replit.md

 ### Database Schema
 The application uses PostgreSQL with Drizzle ORM for type-safe database operations.
 The schema supports multi-tenant architecture with proper relationships between entities:

-- **Admins**: System and organization administrators with full profile information
+- **Admins**: System and organisation administrators with full profile information
-- **Organizations**: Tenant isolation with plan-based feature access
+- **organisations**: Tenant isolation with plan-based feature access
 - **Employees**: Employee records with comprehensive personal and professional details
-- **Departments**: Organizational structure management
+- **Departments**: organisational structure management
 - **Leave Management**: Leave types and leave request tracking with approval workflows

 The database implements soft deletion patterns with `delete_flag` and `active_flag` fields for data integrity and audit trails.

 ### Authentication and Authorization
 The system implements JWT-based authentication with role-based access control (RBAC).
 It supports multiple authentication methods including email/mobile login for both admins and employees.
-The authorization system provides fine-grained permissions based on user roles and organizational context.
+The authorization system provides fine-grained permissions based on user roles and organisational context.

 Key features include:
 - Multi-role authentication (admin/employee)